Oghma-Infinium/Vagabond-Remastered/Documentation/CONFIG.md

 >[!WARNING]
 >Changing MCM Settings in any MCM that is not listed below is considered a list modification!

+ - `Skyrim Unbound`: Can change various settings related to start.
+Choosing non-dragonborn is not recommended.
+Also, **do NOT choose vampire or werewolf start**, these cause stuff to break.
  - `Better Third Person Selection`: ???
  - `CollisionReset`: Change the keybind for resetting SMP physics (Default: `F10`).
  - `Quick Beri`: Can change lantern hotkey (Default: `L` or long-press activate) and other related settings.